Airdrie Bankruptcy – Licensed Insolvency Trustees

 There is no need to feel ashamed or embarrassed because our trustees have worked with thousands of people in the same situation as you every year.

-How an Airdrie Bankruptcy works when you meet with one of our trustees:
+Meeting with one of our trustees:

 The trustee will start by scheduling a confidential evaluation meeting with you to discuss your assets, income and the debt challenges you have.